certtools/intelmq/docs/Feeds.md

 # ShadowServer

-## Custom
+## Via IMAP

 * **Status:** on
 * **Revision:** 20-01-2018
 * **Description:** Shadowserver sends out a variety of reports (see https://www.shadowserver.org/wiki/pmwiki.php/Services/Reports).
-The reports can be retrieved from the URL in the mail or from the attachment.
+* **Additional Information:** The configuration retrieves the data from a e-mails via IMAP from the attachments.

 ### Collector